Quality is our primary concern, and we are committed to the safety of our patients and our team members.

 We believe in continually improving our medical center and the service and care we provide our patients.
 Please let our team members know if you have any questions or concerns.

 Safety teams also are in place to monitor areas such as medical equipment use, hazardous materials, fire prevention, emergency management, community disasters and security.
-All of these teams are focused on the safety of our patients, their families and team members.
+All these teams are focused on the safety of our patients, their families and team members.

 UT Medical Center offers experts in a variety of specialties in order to provide the most comprehensive care for making you healthy.
 We take your care very seriously, and so should you.
 While doctors, nurses and the entire team of caregivers at the medical center work together to get you the best treatment, we expect you to ask questions and be involved in your care.
 We want to make sure you understand what’s happening from your initial checkup through diagnosis and treatment.